-Daniel S. Tello
+Daniel Sebastian Tello

-Helena Dagadu, M.P.H.
+Helena Dagadu, MA, MPH

-Helena Dagadu is a Ph.D. student in the Department of Sociology at Vanderbilt University.
-Before beginning her studies at Vanderbilit, she worked for the American Psychological Association’s Office on Socioeconomic Status as program manager of a Centers for Disease Control and Prevention (CDC) funded program addressing cancer health disparities in underserved populations.
-Helena’s research and professional interests include comparative health and health policy, health disparities, social determinants of health, and international medical migration.
-Helena graduated summa cum laude from Loyola University Maryland in psychology and classical civilization.
-She holds a master’s degree in public health from the George Washington University.
+Prior to Vanderbilt, Dagadu worked for the American Psychological Association’s Office on Socioeconomic Status as program manager of the Centers for Disease Control and Prevention (CDC) funded program addressing cancer health disparities in underserved populations.
+She graduated summa cum laude from Loyola University Maryland in psychology and classical civilization.
+She also holds an MPH in global health policy from the George Washington University.